tomasstolker/ARTES/docs/input.rst

   8. 6D Scattering matrix
   9. 4D Asymmetry parameter

 To run ARTES, the atmosphere.fits and artes.in files are required.
-Additional tools are provided to help create the atmosphere.fits file.
+The atmosphere.fits file can be created with the tools/atmosphere.py script and an atmosphere.in input file.

 pressure_temperature.dat
 ------------------------

-A pressure-temperature profile can be provided in the [atmosphere] folder which is used by ARTES to determine the gas densities, mixing ratios, and absorption cross sections.
+A pressure-temperature profile can be provided in the folder where also the opacity folder is located.
+The profile is used by ARTES to compute the gas densities, mixing ratios, and absorption cross sections.
 The profile should be given in units of [bar] and [K] with increasing pressure.

 Scattering properties
 ---------------------

 Several type of opacities can be generated.
 The opacity and scattering matrices need to be provided in a FITS format in which the first extension contains the wavelength dependent extinction, absorption, and scattering opacity, and the second extension contains the wavelength-dependent, 16-element scattering matrices.

-The python folder contains a few opacity tools:

-   1. opacity_henyey.py
+The tools folder contains several tools to create the required FITS files for different particle types:

-      Henyey-Greenstein scattering phase function.
+   1. opacity_henyey.py: Henyey-Greenstein scattering phase function.

-   2. opacity_rayleigh.py
-      Rayleigh scattering phase function.
+   2. opacity_rayleigh.py: Rayleigh scattering phase function.

-   3. opacity_gas.py
-      Gas opacities with Rayleigh scattering cross-section and wavelength dependent absorption coefficients.
+   3. opacity_gas.py: Gas opacities with Rayleigh scattering cross-section and wavelength dependent absorption coefficients.

-   4. opacity_molecules.py
-      Pressure temperature dependent gas opacities with equilibrium chemistry mixing ratios.
+   4. opacity_molecules.py: Pressure temperature dependent gas opacities with equilibrium chemistry mixing ratios.

-   5. opacity_mie.py
-      Mie or DHS opacities and scattering matrices.
-This wrapper calls ComputePart M. Min, SRON).
+   5. opacity_mie.py: Mie or DHS opacities and scattering matrices.
+This wrapper calls ComputePart, a tool developed by `Michiel Min <http://www.michielmin.nl/>`__.

       In case a segmentation fault appears when running this routine, then try: ::

         ulimit -s unlimited

-   6. opacity_isotropic.py
-      Isotropic scattering phase function.
+   6. opacity_isotropic.py: Isotropic scattering phase function.

 All opacity FITS files should be located in the opacity folder.